justinmahar/SublimeCSAutocompletePlus/README.md

 * `coffee_autocomplete_plus_custom_types` -- Custom types, allowing libraries like jQuery.
   - If you would like to define custom types, put them here.
 Autocomplete will then make the defined suggestions for you.
 By default, a type for jQuery is defined.
+  - Method arguments have a `name` property, and an option `insertion`, which will be the text that is actually inserted.
+For example, this is useful for inserting `->` syntax for callbacks.
   - Use the `enabled` property to enable or disable a custom type.
   - Use the following example as a starting point: